If you buy something through my links, I may earn a commission (at no extra cost to you).

-Rice and beans are a staple of just about all Central American diets and Nicaragua food is no exception.
+Rice and beans are a staple of almost all Central American diets and Nicaragua food is no exception.
 Gallo pinto, which translates to “speckled rooster”, is the staple of most meals.
 The rice and red beans are each cooked separately and then fried together to combine into a tasty side dish.
 You’ll find it at all three meals because it’s hearty, delicious, and cheap.
 Each restaurant makes it a little bit different, though I consistently found it cooked a bit al dente for my tastes.

-- Tajadas (shown): Just like potato chips, just made from plantains.
+- Tajadas (shown): Just like potato chips, except made from plantains.
 The combination of natural sweetness with a light coating of salt is delicious on a hot day.
 You’ll find them packaged at grocery stores, gas stations or offered as street food.